bringauto/io-module/doc/IO_module_doc.md

  - input count : 6
  - output count: 4
  - one button
- - 4 LEDs - on device they are set on to indicate that output is set
+ - 4 LEDs - on device they are turned on to indicate that output is set
  - max command size: 1024 bytes

 #### Status forwarding